 Socrates says the just are at peace with themselves and eventually goodness would win out.

-If you notice a similarity between Plato’s story and The Lord of the Rings by JR Tolkien and “the one ring to rule them all,” you are not alone.
-It is where got Tolkien got the idea.
+If you notice a similarity between Plato’s story and The Lord of the Rings by JR Tolkien with "the one ring to rule them all,” you are not alone.
+It is where Tolkien got the idea.